sharifulsazib04/CS7641-Gt/README.md

 #### 5.1.2 KMeans

 KMeans was first applied to the set of test images.
 However, in order to do that, the optimal number of clusters need to be chosen which can be done by implementing elbow method as well as measuring the Silhouette Score.
 Silhouette score measures the average similarity of the objects within a cluster and their distance to the other objects in the other clusters [4].
 The values stays in -1 to 1 range and higher values are better while values = 0 indicate overlapping between clusters.

 Elbow method was implemented where KMeans algorithm was applied to the image-set varying the number of clusters, k.
-At the same time Silhouette score was being measure
+At the same time Silhouette score was being measured.

 <p align="center">
 <img src="./Images/Unupervised_Learning/5.2a.png" width="400" height = "400" /> <img src="./Images/Unupervised_Learning/5.2b.png"  width="400" height = "400"/>